Boundary Layers of Accretion Disks: Wave-Driven Transport and Disk Evolution: Angular momentum transport

 An interesting feature of the $\M=9$ run pointed out in \citetalias{Coleman2021}, is the emergence of $m=2$, radially elongated mode with very low pattern speed $\Omega_P\approx 0.15$.
 It is readily noticeable in panel (Eb), however its signal is not present in panel (Ee), which means that its AMF contribution $C_{{\rm S},2}$ is negligible.
 This is hardly surprising since this mode has radial wave number $k_r=0$.

 Finally, at $t/2\pi=150$ the picture changes dramatically, see panels (Fb),(Fc).
-Near the star, for $r\lesssim 1.4$, the disk is dominated by the $m=6$ resonant mode (see \citetalias{Coleman2021} for details), whereas in the outer disk there are global $m=5$ spiral arms driven by a set of five vortex rolls located at $r\approx 1.3$, see panel (Fa).
-The resonant mode gives rise to a small (but negative near the star) AMF contribution $C_{{\rm S},6}$, whereas the vortex-driven modes produce $C_{{\rm S},5}>0$ in the outer disk, similar to $\M=7$ run.
+Near the star, for $r\lesssim 1.4$, the disc is dominated by the $m=6$ resonant mode (see \citetalias{Coleman2021} for details), whereas in the outer disc there are global $m=5$ spiral arms driven by a set of five vortex rolls located at $r\approx 1.3$, see panel (Fa).
+The resonant mode gives rise to a small (but negative near the star) AMF contribution $C_{{\rm S},6}$, whereas the vortex-driven modes produce $C_{{\rm S},5}>0$ in the outer disc, similar to $\M=7$ run.